danielchangNYC/slotr/README.md

 Inlude people on the interview, including self
 At the head of each morning, Sally gets a summary e-mail showing her what meetings are being coordinated.

-// What calendar application does Sally use?
-Gcal? iCal?
-// Does Slotr only deal with interviews?

 USERS
 has_one :profile  (No profile = not a scheduler) has_many :user_contacts